 I love trying different foods and dishes on the BBQ.
-The recipe is from Ben Tish and can be found in his Grill Smoke BBQ book.
+This Sea Bream recipe is from Ben Tish and can be found in his Grill Smoke BBQ book.
 If you are looking for some different dishes to try on the BBQ, this book would be a great purchase.

 So why go through all the effort of cooking the fish in a salt crust?
 There are some who think this is a lot of effort for little reward but conversely, others who think that it helps cook the food evenly and provides some gently seasoning to the fish.
 In addition, it can look pretty spectacular.